jackpalaia/adventofcode/README.md

-Advent of code solutions. adventofcode.com
+# Advent of Code

+Solutions for [adventofcode.com](https://adventofcode.com) in Rust.